HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 discuss: 2039
 results: https://docs.google.com/spreadsheets/d/1Ta7amoUeaL4pILhWzH-SCzMX9PsZeb1x_mwrX2C4eY8/
 queries: 03_Markup
-featured_quote: We approach near-complete adoption of living HTML, are quick to prune our pages of fads, and we’re fast in adopting and shunning frameworks.
+featured_quote: We approach near-complete adoption of living HTML, are quick to prune our pages of fads, and we're fast in adopting and shunning frameworks.
 And still, there are no signs we exhausted the options HTML gives us.
 featured_stat_1: 85.73%
-featured_stat_label_1: Percentage of pages that use the “living” HTML doctype
+featured_stat_label_1: Percentage of pages that use the "living" HTML doctype
 featured_stat_2: 30,073
 featured_stat_label_2: Number of non-standard `h7` elements
 featured_stat_3: 25.24 KB